- California Doubling: Most of the movie was filmed in and around Las Vegas New Mexico, even though itís set in Colorado.

 - Method Acting: Patrick Swayze stayed in character throughout filming.
 He said, "I became Jed Eckert."

 - Missing Trailer Scene: The original trailer includes a scene with a tank rolling up to a McDonald's where enemy soldiers are eating.
 The scene does not appear in the final cut, and was likely removed due to a mass murder at a McDonald's in San Ysidro, CA, weeks before the film opened.

 - Reality Subtext: The film was made during a time when the Soviet Union was on the defensive across the globe, paranoid and left reeling from the effects of a more interventionist US foreign policy.
 The Soviet Union intervention in Afghanistan was part of this, and in a sense the film is a proxy for that conflict.
 For all that the Soviets still seemed to be holding up pretty well and nobody thought it'd be gone in just seven years.

 - The original script was meant to be a Cold War update of Lord of the Flies and the school kids were meant to be much younger.

 - Emilio Estevez was originally cast as Jed, but had to drop out due to other filming commitments.

-- The film originally included a love scene between Colonel Tanner and Toni, but it was removed because it was believed that the age difference would make audiences uncomfortable.
-Ironically, this was the scene that convinced Jennifer Grey to agree to the role because she felt that it was such a good scene.
+- The film originally included a love scene between Colonel Tanner and Erica, but it was removed because it was believed that the age difference would make audiences uncomfortable.
+Ironically, this was the scene that convinced Lea Thompson to agree to the role because she felt that it was such a good scene.

 - Working Title: Teen Soldiers.